eandersons/energi-docker-compose/ReadMe.md

   `git clone https://github.com/eandersons/energi3-docker-compose.git`;
 - create the following files:

-  - `configs/energi3_account_address` that contains the Energi Gen 3 account
+  - `configuration/energi3_account_address` that contains the Energi Gen 3
-    address;
+    account address;

     to add multiple accounts for staking, they must be specified as a comma separated list of addresses;

-  - `configs/energi3_account_password` that contains the Energi Gen 3 account
+  - `configuration/energi3_account_password` that contains the Energi Gen 3
-    password;
+    account password;

-    to use multiple accounts for staking each password must be entered in a separate line in the same order addresses are specified in `configs/energi3_account_address`; these files are used to get account's address and password to automatically unlock account for staking when launching Energi Gen 3 Core Node;
+    to use multiple accounts for staking each password must be entered in a separate line in the same order addresses are specified in `configuration/energi3_account_address`; these files are used to get account's address and password to automatically unlock account for staking when launching Energi Gen 3 Core Node;

-- copy keystore file to `setup/.energicore3/keystore`;
+- copy keystore file(s) to `setup/.energicore3/keystore`;

-  > Note: a copy of keystore file should be stored in a safe place as the
+  > Note: original keystore file(s) should be stored in a safe place as the
-  > keystore file that will be placed in `setup/.energicore/keystore` will be
+  > keystore file(s) that will be placed in `setup/.energicore/keystore` will be
   > moved to a Docker volume.

 - open the necessary ports for external inbound access in router and/or